sjackman/resume/README.md

-# Shaun Jackman, Bioinformatics PhD Candidate

-> I am a PhD candidate in bioinformatics, a first class honours graduate in computer engineering, a computer and electronics enthusiast, an open-source software developer and advocate, an avid traveller, a hiker, a singer, and an experimental cook.
+I am a PhD candidate in bioinformatics, a first class honours graduate in computer engineering, a computer and electronics enthusiast, an open-source software developer and advocate, an avid traveller, a hiker, a singer, and an experimental cook.
 I have fifteen years of industry and academic experience developing software in C++ and a variety of scripting languages, including nine years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
 I have extensive experience developing portable software for POSIX systems such as Linux and macOS.
 When developing performance-critical software, I understand the hardware from the transistor up.

 ## Education

 #### 2012–present—Bioinformatics PhD Candidate—University of British Columbia

-> NSERC CGS-M and CGS-D scholarship student in bioinformatics.
+NSERC CGS-M and CGS-D scholarship student in bioinformatics.
 Coursework in bioinformatics, statistics, machine learning, and genetics.
 GPA 4.26 (93%)

 #### 1998–2004—BASc Computer Engineering—Simon Fraser University

-> First class honours cholarship student in computer engineering.
+First class honours cholarship student in computer engineering.
 Completed an honours undergraduate thesis and two full years of co-op work experience at three companies.
 GPA 3.85

 ## Work Experience

 #### 2008–2012—Computational biologist—BC Cancer Genome Sciences Centre

-> Developed the genome sequence assembly software package, ABySS.
+Developed the genome sequence assembly software package, ABySS.
 This heavily parallel and distributed software system, which uses both MPI and OpenMP for parallel computation, was the first system to assemble a human genome using short-read sequencing technology.

 #### 2004–2007—Embedded firmware developer—Pathway Connectivity Inc.

-> Developed the firmware for Pathway's product line of small, low-cost lighting control devices.
+Developed the firmware for Pathway's product line of small, low-cost lighting control devices.
 These small devices, which use Atmel's AVR and ARM microcontrollers, convert between a variety of lighting-control protocols.
 Modernized the lighting control industry in developing a device to adapt legacy lighting control equipment to Ethernet.
 This industry-changing product, the Pathport, won an award for best new product at the industry trade show, Lighting Dimensions International.

 #### 2002 May—Co-op work experience—Vortek Industries Ltd.

-> Worked on the rapid thermal processing tool used in the manufacturing of semiconductor devices.
+Worked on the rapid thermal processing tool used in the manufacturing of semiconductor devices.
 Developed the temperature sensor and lamp power control system using the QNX real-time operating system.